Doctors Note Logo

 How Your Doctor Investigates "Non-Restorative" Sleep

-A physician will first take a comprehensive sleep and health history, conduct a focused physical exam, and employ tools like sleep diaries, actigraphy, and in-lab or home sleep studies to identify disorders, medical issues, or lifestyle factors behind non-restorative sleep.
-Blood work then helps rule out anemia, thyroid dysfunction, and other systemic causes of persistent fatigue.
+Doctors diagnose non-restorative sleep through a multi-step evaluation.
+First, a physician takes a detailed sleep and health history, performs a focused physical exam, and uses tools such as sleep diaries, actigraphy, and in-lab or at-home sleep studies to identify underlying sleep disorders, medical conditions, or lifestyle factors.
+Blood tests are then used to rule out anemia, thyroid dysfunction, and other systemic causes of ongoing fatigue.

 answer background